alpha-unito/QSplit/README.md

 ### 2. Preparing the input QUBO

-The repository ships an example matrix (`cwl/data/input_matrix.csv`) that will be QUBO serialised in `initial_qubo.pkl` during the first step.
-To experiment with different inputs, you can edit `cwl/data/input_matrix.csv`.
+The repository ships an example matrix declared in the `cwl/config.yml` that will be QUBO serialised in `initial_qubo.pkl` during the first step.
+To experiment with different inputs, you can edit `cwl/config.yml`.

 The CWL configuration file `cwl/config.yml` references this file and specifies parameters such as `cut_dim` and the output directory for sub‑problems.